terug Code for photograph:

 When you slam the rear brake, the rear wheel will lock, almost immediately.
 So the ABS will take over immediately as well, braking and letting go the rear brake at a high frequency.

-The front brake will not perform as it should as well: you squeeze the front brake at a moment when the weight distribution is far from optimal.
+The front brake will not perform as it should as well: you squeeze the front brake hard at a moment when the weight distribution is far from optimal.
 So the front wheel will lock as well, and, the same as with the rear brake, the front brake will come in and let go alternately.

 All in all, you will loose many costly meters braking distance.